parthmax2/parthmax2/README.md

 ## 🌐 Currently Working On

-- 🤖 An **Agentic AI Fact Checker** that can retrieve, verify, and present facts from the internet
+- 🤖 An **Falcon- AI Fact Checker** that can retrieve, verify, and present facts from the internet
 - 🧠 A **Coding AI Agent** to assist developers from prompt to production
-- 💼 A **Digital Business Card** SaaS platform using QR and dynamic web pages
-- 🏠 Automating my **room using AI**, with voice commands and low-cost sensors

 ---